enclavetech/kms/README.md

 Under the hood, it uses web workers to isolate the keys and function executions from the main thread.
 This helps security by making it much harder for rogue dependencies in your code to intercept those keys.
 This package has no dependencies besides OpenPGP.

-In code, you import decrypted keys into the key manager and then you can ask it to perform jobs like encryption and decryption.
-It will do asynchronously using an aforementioned web worker.
-This is all wrapped up in a simple API which uses promises and TypeScript types to make it easy to use.
+In code, you import decrypted keys into the key manager, which orchestrates the aforementioned web worker(s).
+You can then request jobs, like encryption and decryption, using a previously imported key by providing an ID reference.
+This is all wrapped up in a simple API which uses promises and TypeScript types to make it asynchronous and easy to use.

 ## What's Implemented?